Standard Grade vs Select Grade: Wood Grades for Cabinet Doors

 Spoiler Alert: most of the comparison categories don’t have a clear winner, but will instead outline why you might choose one wood grade over another.

-1. Wood Consistency
+1. Cabinet Door Consistency

 Standard grade woods are not sorted to be consistent; the focus is on the natural characteristics of the wood.